 Blockbuster San Francisco Lawsuit Targets Food Industry Giants Over Ultraprocessed Foods, with Extensive Documentation of Health Damage and Success in Producing Addiction

 The San Francisco’s attorney’s office, on behalf of the citizens of California, has filed a devastating suit, California v.
 Kraft Heinz, which targets 10 food company giants, such as Mars, Pepsi, and General Mills and contemplates adding others.
 I thought I was reasonably knowledgeable about health costs of ultraprocessed foods.
-But the history and litany of harms in this complaint t goes far beyond I’ve encountered into the mainstream press and the handful of studies I’ve seen.
+But the history and litany of harms in this complaint go far beyond what I’ve encountered into the mainstream press and a handful of studies I’ve reviewed.

-If you read the filing, which I strongly urge you to do (sadly too big to embed below1), you’ll never want to eat a Cheetos again, although the document also explains why you may be unable to resist.
-One section of the claim discusses a 1988 Surgeon General list of criteria for addictive substances and how these products meet all three conditions, the substance’s ability to cause compulsive use, induce psychoactive effects via their impact on the brain; and reinforce behavior.
+If you read the filing, which I strongly urge you to do at the end of this post, 1, you’ll never want to eat a Cheetos again, although the document also explains why you may be unable to resist.
+One section of the claim discusses a 1988 Surgeon General list of criteria for addictive substances and how these products meet all three conditions: the substance’s ability to cause compulsive use, induce psychoactive effects via their impact on the brain, and reinforce behavior.
 The result is that 14% to 20% of US adults being hooked, with results like 20% to 50% of gastric bypass surgery patients continuing to overeat ultraprocessed foods despite vomiting and diarrhea.2

 We’ll explain below why this is a formidable filing.
-The short version is that San Francisco is experienced in this sort of action and won big judgments in tobacco and opioid litigation.
+The short version is that San Francisco is experienced in this sort of action and won sizeable settlements and judgements in tobacco and opioid litigation.

-The filing chronicles how Big Tobacco, using the same techniques they had honed with cigarettes.
+he filing chronicles how Big Tobacco, using the same techniques they had honed with cigarettes, turned food into a blockbuster opportunity for predation and profit.
 RJ Reynolds targeted food in the 1960s, with the stated intent of building on its expertise in flavors.
 Hawaiian Punch was the first in a series of deals, with Nabisco in 1985 upping its ante.
 Phillip Morris bought General Foods in 1985 and Kraft in 1988.
 A 2006 article article explained the strategy:

 112. Philip Morris’ Director of Applied Research distilled his company’s acquisition philosophy thus: “control all of the pleasure drugs that are not regulated.”